Schizophrenia: Negative symptoms

 Negative symptoms are deficits of normal emotional responses, or of other thought processes.
-The five recognized domains of negative symptoms are: blunted affect – showing flat expressions or little emotion; alogia – a poverty of speech; anhedonia – an inability to feel pleasure; asociality – the lack of desire to form relationships, and avolition – a lack of motivation and apathy.
+The five recognized domains of negative symptoms are: blunted affect – showing flat expressions (monotone) or little emotion; alogia – a poverty of speech; anhedonia – an inability to feel pleasure; asociality – the lack of desire to form relationships, and avolition – a lack of motivation and apathy.
 Avolition and anhedonia are seen as motivational deficits resulting from impaired reward processing.
 Reward is the main driver of motivation and this is mostly mediated by dopamine.
 It has been suggested that negative symptoms are multidimensional and they have been categorised into two subdomains of apathy or lack of motivation, and diminished expression.
 Apathy includes avolition, anhedonia, and social withdrawal; diminished expression includes blunt affect and alogia.
 Sometimes diminished expression is treated as both verbal and non-verbal.

-Apathy accounts for around 50 percent of the most often found negative symptoms and affects functional outcome and subsequent quality of life.
-Apathy is related to disrupted cognitive processing affecting memory and planning including goal-directed behaviour.
+Apathy accounts for around 50% of the most often found negative symptoms and affects functional outcome and subsequent quality of life.
+Apathy is related to disrupted cognitive processing affecting memory and planning, including goal-directed behaviour.
 The two subdomains have suggested a need for separate treatment approaches.
-A lack of distress – relating to a reduced experience of depression and anxiety is another noted negative symptom.
-A distinction is often made between those negative symptoms that are inherent to schizophrenia, termed primary; and those that result from positive symptoms, from the side effects of antipsychotics, substance use disorder, and social deprivation – termed secondary negative symptoms.
+A lack of distress is another noted negative symptom.
+A distinction is often made between those negative symptoms that are inherent to schizophrenia, termed primary; and those that result from positive symptoms, from the side effects of antipsychotics, substance use disorder, and social deprivation, termed secondary negative symptoms.
 Negative symptoms are less responsive to medication and the most difficult to treat.
 However, if properly assessed, secondary negative symptoms are amenable to treatment.
+There is some evidence that the negative symptoms of schizophrenia are amenable to psychostimulant medication, although such drugs have varying degrees of risk for causing positive psychotic symptoms.

 Scales for specifically assessing the presence of negative symptoms, and for measuring their severity, and their changes have been introduced since the earlier scales such as the PANNS that deals with all types of symptoms.
 These scales are the Clinical Assessment Interview for Negative Symptoms (CAINS), and the Brief Negative Symptom Scale (BNSS) also known as second-generation scales.
-In 2020, ten years after its introduction, a cross-cultural study of the use of BNSS found valid and reliable psychometric evidence for the five-domain structure cross-culturally.
-The BNSS is designed to assess both the presence and severity and change of negative symptoms of the five recognized domains, and the additional item of reduced normal distress.
-BNSS can register changes in negative symptoms concerning psychosocial and pharmacological intervention trials.
-BNSS has also been used to study a proposed non-D2 treatment called SEP-363856.
-Findings supported the favouring of five domains over the two-dimensional proposition.
+In 2020, ten years after its introduction, a cross-cultural study of the use of BNSS found valid and reliable psychometric evidence for its five-domain structure cross-culturally.
+The BNSS can assess both the presence and severity of negative symptoms of the five recognized domains and an additional item of reduced normal distress.
+It has been used to measure changes in negative symptoms in trials of psychosocial and pharmacological interventions.